It is easy to match your watch to your suit if you know where to start.

 Choose lighter watches if your gray suit belongs to the lighter color spectrum.
 Preferably a white dial case with a light-brown leather strap.

-On the other hand, choose dark dial cases if the shade of your suit is dark grey or charcoal.
-In case you choose white, my warmest advice is to pick nothing but a white dress shirt.
+On the other hand, choose dark dial cases if the suit’s shade is dark grey or charcoal.
+In case you prefer white, my warmest advice is to pick nothing but a white dress shirt.

 Black leather and silver are timeless and are a good match no matter which tone your gray suit is.
 Don’t forget to consider the metal in your belt buckle if you opt for a metal watch.